Aaron Lesué: Portland Thunder

-Other Sports
+Other sports

-Lesué also competes in three other disciplines; rugby union, bobsleigh and skeleton at the Winter Olympics.
+Lesué also competes in three other disciplines; rugby union, bobsleigh, and skeleton at the Winter Olympics.
 Lesué is a member of the U.S. development team in rugby, a sport that overlaps the indoor football season.
 He also wants to resume training in the other two as soon as possible in hopes of competing in the 2018 Winter Olympics in Pyeongchang, South Korea.

-Fiery Rescue
+Personal life

 Lesué and several other people helped rescue Brianna Hatch from her car when it rolled several times and caught fire on Interstate 15 near Orem, Utah on April 24, 2013.
 Hatch is a figure skater who has represented the United States in international competition.
 Lesué was driving home from a Utah Blaze practice when he saw the accident occur in front of him.
 He and the others helped drag Hatch from her vehicle and put out the fire with an extinguisher.
 Hatch and Lesué have remained good friends since the incident.